flinguenheld/rusty_chew/README.md

 ```

 Then, hold down the controller's **boot** button and plug in the usb cable.
 Mount the controller's drive and use one of these commands:

+> 💡 Use the feature "zero" to flash the RP2040-zero (its led is wired GRB).

 ##### Mono
 ```
-  cargo run --release --bin mono
+  cargo run --release --bin mono cargo run --release --bin mono --features zero
 ```
 ##### Split with the [0xCB-Gemini](https://github.com/0xCB-dev/0xCB-Gemini) controller